View on GitHub

 QEMU

-QEMU is machine emulator and virtualizer that will be used to emulate a RISC-V hardware environment in ordinary x86 descktops or laptops.
+QEMU is machine emulator and virtualizer that will be used to emulate a RISC-V hardware environment in ordinary x86 desktops or laptops.
 Here instructions how

 to install QEMU for RISC-V and run Linux in it.